Swarmops/Swarmops/README.md

 Minimum requirements are a 2016+ Debian or Ubuntu LTS.
 At present (Dec 2017), this means that the Stretch and Xenial distributions are supported.

 If you're daring enough to install a pilot of Swarmops, you're most welcome to do so!
-Run these commands _as root_ - first, fetch the signing key for the repository:
+Run these commands _as root_ - first, fetch the two signing keys for the repository:

 ```
 sudo su